servo/highfive/README.md

 Copy `config.sample` to `config`.
 Add the username of the account that will be commenting as highfive.
-When logged into that account, visit `https://github.com/settings/tokens` and create a token with the permissions:
+When logged into that account, visit `https://github.com/settings/tokens` and create a token with the `public_repo` permission.

-* repo
-* public_repo
-* user

 Add that access token's value to the `token` field of the config.